Hong Kong will cull 2,000 animals after hamsters in pet store get COVID-19 - NewsBreak

 Separately, Hong Kong police have arrested two former flight attendants for allegedly leaving their homes when they should have been in isolation for possible coronavirus infections, which were later confirmed.

 The two arrived from the U.S. on Dec.
 24 and 25.
-While in medical surveillance, they had “conducted unnecessary activities,” according to a government statement posted late Monday.How can you tell if your N95 or KN95 mask is fake?
+While in medical surveillance, they had “conducted unnecessary activities,” according to a government statement posted late Monday.COVID deaths and cases in nursing homes climbing again

 While the statement did not name their employer, the arrests came after flagship carrier Cathay Pacific said it had fired two crew members for breaching coronavirus protocols.
 Both later tested positive for the omicron variant.